England captain Ben Stokes unconcerned over ability to bowl in the Ashes

 He said: “Yeah, look the knee is in much better place than it was in Wellington.

-“I’ve been over in India for the IPL and these last eight or nine weeks I know I have got myself in a position where I can’t say I regret anything.
+“I’ve been in India for the IPL over the last nine to 10 weeks but what I have done is get myself into a position where I am not able to look back and regret or say I have not given myself the best opportunity to play a full role with the ball this summer.

+“I have definitely given myself the best opportunity, but the mind and body are different things.
+But yeah, I have given myself the best chance.”

+Quizzed on whether an operation would be required in the long-term, Stokes insisted managing it was the answer and confirmed he could have cortisone injection this summer if needed, like he had before the IPL started in March.

-“We know what it is (the problem) and now it is about managing it.”
+“We know what it is and it is about managing it,” Stokes added.

+“No (operation), it is just managing it with workload and working out with medical team to get through it pretty much.

+“Yeah, look I just said I don’t plan ahead too much.
+That is obviously medical side of things, but if needs be (an injection), yeah.”